dhanishetty/Bicep/Bicep.md

   - `Microsoft.Sql`, which is used for Azure SQL.
   - `Microsoft.Web`, which is used for Azure App Service and Azure Functions.
   - `Microsoft.DocumentDB`, which is used for Azure Cosmos DB.

+---

+### Resource types

+- You combine the resource provider and type name to make a fully qualified resource type name.
+- The fully qualified type name consists of the resource provider name, a slash (`/`), and the resource type.
+    - For example, a storage account's fully qualified type name is `Microsoft.Storage/storageAccounts`.
+In this instance, its resource provider name is `Microsoft.Storage` and the resource type is `storageAccounts`.